Be Safe. Be Educated. Be Responsible.

 • Research shows that using cannabis during pregnancy can cause health problems in newborns— including low birth weight (CDC).

-• Cannabis is harmful If ingested by young children or pets.
+• Cannabis is harmful if ingested by young children or pets.

 • Like all substances, cannabis carries some risk of addiction.